 On the surface I resemble every other average-looking American woman.
-Social media confirms my existence as a happy mommy and loving wife whose posts are borderline narcissistic.
+Social media coverage confirms my existence as a happy mommy and loving wife whose posts are borderline narcissistic.
 Your friends would describe me as nice.
 But guess what?

 I can’t stand your friends.

 I hid for years.
-I knew as early as five that something was off.
+I knew as early as seven that something was off.
 I simply didn’t care about things the way other kids did.
 I started stealing in kindergarten.
 I never felt remorse.

 In elementary school my behavior started to become destructive.
 I felt urges of violence.
 By junior high I was breaking into classrooms after hours at school just because I could.
 I was also reading… a lot.